Brandy (Scott English song): Barry Manilow version

-The remaining lines were then used as a bridge instead.

 Cash Box said "a lushly orchestrated ballad it is a classic love song with Barry doing some fine piano work."
 Record World said that "Manilow's performance builds from his solo foundation to the rafters of Joe Renzetti's romantic strings."

 In "Judgment," the season 2 premiere of Angel, the eponymous protagonist sings "Mandy" at Lorne's Caritas karaoke bar in exchange for information.

 The song is used for the intro of the British comedy series Mandy.